 We are calling on the UK government to provide the right support to homeless migrants.
 People should only be helped to return home if that is the right option for them.

 Since 2015 the government has made efforts to return rough sleepers from the European Economic Area (EEA) to their home country.
 This included people who were being supported by homelessness services and were trying to find work and rebuild their lives.

-There is no clear evidence on how many people are being detained and removed from Britain, or are being released and left at high risk of destitution and homelessness.
+There is no clear evidence on how many homeless people are being detained and removed from Britain, or how many people are being released and left at high risk of destitution and homelessness.
 We are trying to better understand what is happening to people.

 In 2014 the UK government changed the rules on the benefits that European Economic Area (EEA) citizens can claim.
 This generally means European nationals cannot claim Housing Benefit unless they are working.
 Even then they must prove that their employment meets a number of tests, otherwise they cannot get help to cover their rent.
 The government has said it wants to restrict European nationals’ ability to claim benefits even further.